Red Flags: How to Spot Unaccredited VA Claim Mills

 The Cost of VA Disability Benefits

 These benefits aren't just monthly payments — they also provide access to VA healthcare, vocational rehabilitation, and other crucial services.
-Working with unaccredited claim mills puts all of these earned benefits at risk.
+A 100% disabled veteran can receive $3,938.58 per month in tax-free benefits as of 2026 — and that figure rises above $4,000 per month for veterans with qualifying dependents.
+Key benefit categories claim mills routinely miss include:

 Moving Forward with Confidence